pawas007/front-booster/README.md

 * Autoprefix and minify the CSS file
 * Concatenate the JS files
 * Uglify the JS files
-* Move final CSS and JS files to the `/dist` folder
+* Move final CSS and JS files to the `/dist` foldersa

 * gulp - start gulp